HeljaeRaeisaenen/ohte-harjoitusty-/documentation/architecture.md

   P-->>U: "ok"
 ```

-  The main logic of the program is initiated from the user interface.
+  The logic of the program is initiated from the user interface.
 This sequence happens when the user has succesfully given the program a csv file and a number for tables.